IRFM/IMASViz/doc/source/manual/plotting_1d_arrays.rst

 Creating New View
 ^^^^^^^^^^^^^^^^^

-To create a new :guilabel:`Table Plot View`, follow the next steps:
+To create a new :guilabel:`Table Plot View`, follow the following steps:

-1. Create a selection of nodes, as described in section :ref:`plotting_a_selection_to_figure`.
+1. Create a selection of data nodes, as described in section :ref:`plotting_a_selection_to_figure`.

 2. When finished with node selection, either: